The former William Perks followed by Ronald David Wood, Keith Richards, and Darryl Jones.

 Bill Live “Street Fighting Man” https://youtu.be/M8gPQWSXZ4I

-If you wish to hear the best Rolling Stones bass passage not cut by Bill, check out Mick Taylor on “Fingerprint File” (It’s Only Rock and Roll, 1974).
-Whereas Bill altered Keef’s bass parts on stage, Bill replicated Taylor’s passages on the live version of this track which can be found on Love You Live (1977).
+To hear the funkiest Rolling Stones bass passage not cut by Bill, check out Mick Taylor on “Fingerprint File” (It’s Only Rock and Roll, 1974).
+Whereas Bill oft altered Keef’s bass parts on stage, Ronnie replicated Taylor’s passages on the live version of this track which can be found on Love You Live (1977).
+Wyman, sticking to his less is more credo, opted to side-up to Billy Preston and render a minimalist keyboard pad during the live performances of said composition.

 Irony is, Weeks plays it like Wyman, and when Wyman plays it on Love You Live and ensuing concerts until the end of his Stones career, Bill renders more of a Willie Weeks pocket.
 When I meet Bill Wyman, this is the first question I will ask him!